Alex Foster (rugby league): Newcastle Thunder

-On 17 Oct 2021, it was reported that he had signed for Newcastle Thunder in the RFL Championship on a two-year deal.
+On 17 October 2021, it was reported that he had signed for Newcastle Thunder in the RFL Championship on a two-year deal.
 He made his first appearance and scored his first try for the club against Workington on 30 January.

+Castleford Tigers (loan)

+In July 2023, Castleford Tigers announced the return of Foster, signing on a season-long loan from Newcastle, alongside Greece international Billy Tsikrikas.

+Sheffield Eagles

+On 14 November 2023 it was reported that he had signed for Sheffield Eagles in the RFL Championship on a two-year deal.